Well done is better than well said *

 Width 55 cm / 21.75”.

 Fingering weight yarn, preferably with some elasticity and bounce.

 Due to the colorwork, there will be (relatively short) floats on the wrong side of the wrap.
-I think these floats can look quite beautiful, but to make sure they will stick to the fabric nicely, I would recommend a non-superwash woolen or wool blend yarn.
+These floats can look quite beautiful, but to make sure they will stick to the fabric nicely, a non-superwash woolen or wool blend yarn ia recommended.

 MC approx 865 m / 945 yards

 Sample is shown in Einrum E+2, 80% Icelandic wool, 20% Thai Silk, 208 m / 225 yards per 50 gr.

 Colorways MC = 1004, CC1 = 1011 and CC2 = 1016.